Updated: Apr 15

 I was born with a dislocated hip.
 It went undiagnosed for eight months, and my life as an athlete almost ended before it began.
-I was placed in a half-body cast for ten weeks and my parents were told that I would never be able to run properly.
+I was placed in a half-body cast for ten weeks and told my parents that I would never be able to run correctly.
 In preschool, we also discovered my left eye was going blind.
-For the next 8 years, I spent parts of each year with a patch over my stronger eye, so my weaker eye had a chance to strengthen.
+For the next eight years, I spent parts of each year with a patch over my stronger eye, so my weaker eye had a chance to strengthen.

-Despite these challenges, I was a very active child and, instead of handling my situation with insecurity or trepidation, my parents fostered an environment that involved a healthy amount of movement and activity.
+Despite these challenges, I was a very active child.
+Instead of handling my situation with insecurity or trepidation, my parents fostered an environment that involved a healthy amount of movement and activity.

-I participated in a variety of different sports throughout my youth, but badminton became my main focus.
-Or it was, until Grade 12 when I had the opportunity to play on a younger, but more skilled, and committed soccer team.
-The positive energy and organized structure the team’s manager and coaches provided was the perfect environment for my future success as a soccer player.
+I participated in various sports throughout my youth, but badminton became my main focus.
+Or it was, until Grade 12, that I had the opportunity to play on a younger but more skilled and committed soccer team.
+The positive energy and organized structure the team’s manager and coaches provided was the perfect environment for success as a soccer player.

-Although I continued playing badminton at the youth national level, soccer began to take a larger and larger role in my life.
-Eventually I was given the opportunity to try out for the Women’s National Soccer Team.
-However, as my success in each sport grew, the coach from each team communicated to me that if I wanted to continue to compete, I would need to focus on only one sport.
+Although I continued playing badminton at the national youth level, soccer played a more prominent and significant role in my life.
+Eventually, I had the opportunity to try out for the women’s national soccer team.
+However, as these opportunities within each sport grew, the coach from each team communicated that if I wanted to continue to compete, I would need to focus on only one sport.

-I became a crew member and co-cook for the offshore tall ship, Pacific Swift.
+I became a crew member and co-cook for the tall offshore ship, Pacific Swift.
 We travelled from Victoria, BC, to Mexico, Central America, through the Panama Canal, and into the Caribbean.
-I have to say that as a cook, it was an incredibly challenging time for me.
+I have to say that as a cook, it was an incredibly challenging time for me as a person.

-While anchored in the Dominican Republic, I rented a motorcycle with another crew member and went exploring.
-On a backroad somewhere between towns we were in an accident, which left me with a deep gash from one side of my knee to the other.
-As a result of an eye-opening experience with the medical system there, I ended up contracting gangrene when the doctor stitched up my knee with dirt and gravel still in the wound.
+While anchored in the Dominican Republic, I rented a motorcycle with another crew member and explored.
+Unfortunately, we were in an accident on a back road between towns, leaving me with a deep gash from one side of my knee to the other.
+As a result of an eye-opening experience with the medical system there, I contracted gangrene when the doctor stitched up my knee with dirt and gravel still in the wound.

 Lying in a hospital room in a foreign country, in a tremendous amount of pain, I had a crystal-clear realization; If I could recover from this situation, I would choose to pursue the sport of soccer.
-It simply made my heart sing and I loved the challenge of coming together as a group of people to pursue an aim greater than that of an individual.
+It made my heart sing, and I loved the challenge of coming together to follow an aim greater than an individual's.

-It is amazing how moments of deep personal anguish, can provide us with such clarity and insight.
+It is incredible how moments of deep personal anguish can provide such clarity and insight.
 Or maybe I just ironically fell into soccer, literally by accident.

-In 2007 when I retired, I began to look at things from a deeper perspective in the hopes of finding greater meaning and direction.
+In 2007 when I retired, I began to look at things from a deeper perspective to find greater meaning and direction.
 I asked myself, what had been the purpose of investing all this time and life energy in one activity?
-What did it really teach me?
+What did it teach me?
 What was I left with now that it was all done and over?

-I spent quite some time in this reflection phase before I happened to attend a speech being given by General Romeo Dallaire, the former United Nations Force Commander, who witnessed and tried to mitigate the horrific 1994 genocide in Rwanda.
+I spent quite some time in this reflection phase before attending a speech by General Romeo Dallaire, the former United Nations Force Commander.
+He witnessed and tried to mitigate the horrific 1994 genocide in Rwanda.

-This powerful humanitarian's response to a Q&A at the end of his talk - the healing of Rwanda through supporting the women of the country - helped me to decide that the next stage of my life would be to dedicate myself to coaching women's and girls' soccer.
-It helped me realized that within the development of tangible and intangible skills, sport can provide support and life lessons to all its participants.
-Through the act of kicking or throwing the ball, coaching others, and even developing skills as a referee, all participants have the possibility to develop transformative life skills.
+This robust humanitarian response to a Q&A at the end of his talk - the healing of Rwanda through supporting the women of the country - helped me to decide that the next stage of my life would be to dedicate myself to coaching women's and girls' soccer.
+It helped me realize that sports can provide support and life lessons to all its participants through developing tangible and intangible skills.
+By kicking or throwing the ball, coaching others, and even developing skills as a referee, all participants can develop transformative life skills.

 However, I had no idea what was going on behind the scenes and how my ideals would soon be crushed.

-Within a short timeframe, we brought forward several concerns to the establishment at Canada Soccer that involved behaviours of people in the organization that were attached to our program.
+Within a short timeframe, I brought forward several concerns that involved the behaviours of people in the organization attached to our program.
 Ones that I felt were breaches of both professional and ethical principles.

-Little did I understand that the issues we experienced went well beyond the individual level; they were systemic and even cultural in nature within the organization.
-In trying to do what we thought was right for the health of the overall women's program, it was quickly made clear to us our idealistic approach would not be tolerated.
-The message was implicit, but clear, play along, because if you're not one of us, then we’re going to make your life very difficult.
+Little did I understand that the issues I had observed or experienced went well beyond the individual level; they were systemic and even cultural within the organization.
+In trying to do what I thought was right for the health of the women's program, it was quickly made clear that this ideological approach would not be tolerated.
+The message I received was not explicit but rather implicit; play along because if you're not one of us, we will make your life very difficult.

-Life became dizzyingly difficult and there were indeed serious retributions for speaking up.
+Life became dizzyingly tricky, and there were severe retributions for speaking up as a whistleblower.

-I had taken the position believing I could impact the women's game for the better, that I could help care for and protect the women's team.
-I thought the greatest challenges we would face would be on the field against other national team programs.
-I had no idea that a main opponent would be people tasked with helping to support the program itself.
+When I began this process, I believed I could impact the women's game for the better and help care for and protect the women's program and players.
+I thought the most significant challenge would be competing against other national team programs.
+But, I had no idea that the primary opponent would be people tasked with helping to support the program itself.

-For me, this was not a sustainable position and I felt I had to leave the program after just two and a half years.
-I was devastated and 'done'; physically, energetically, and psychologically unhealthy.
+This was not a sustainable position for me, and I felt I had to leave international soccer as a coach after two and a half years.
+I felt devastated and 'done' as a person and had become physically, energetically, mentally and emotionally unhealthy.

 A year later, only partly recovered and against my intuition, I took another coaching role and quickly found myself in a similar situation to the one I had just left.
-I had come in thinking I could enact change and found the environment in and around the team and administration unhealthy and toxic.
+I thought that by changing institutions, I would find a healthier sporting environment.
+But I quickly discovered that the environment around the team was also unhealthy and toxic.

-Yet it was in the midst of all of that, that something very beautiful, but very difficult happened to me.
+Yet it was amid this experience that something extraordinary also happened to me.
 I gave birth to my son.

-Despite serious challenges to his health (which thankfully resolved themselves), I returned to coach for the season.
-However, at the end of that year I decided to exit coaching to care for myself, so I could better approach and support the greatest, most important role of my life, being a mother.
+Despite significant challenges to his health after his birth, I returned to coach for the season.
+However, at the end of that year, I decided to leave coaching to care for myself in order to better support my most important role in life, being a mother.

-This period set me on a course towards the deepest introspection I have ever experienced.
-I began the process, as the Dalai Lama calls it, of seeking an "education of the heart."
+This period led me to the most profound introspection I have ever experienced.
+As the Dalai Lama calls it, I began seeking "an education for the heart."

-And if this resonates with you, I'd like to invite you to join my mailing list through www.andreaneil.ca or join my FACEBOOK, TWITTER, INSTAGRAM, LINKEDIN communities.
-If you'd like to hear about any upcoming offerings or sessions, then please don't hesitate to reach out for more information below.
+If this resonates with you, I'd like to invite you to join my mailing list through www.andreaneil.ca or join my FACEBOOK, TWITTER, INSTAGRAM, and LINKEDIN communities.
+If you'd like to hear about any upcoming offerings or sessions, please don't hesitate to reach out for more information below.